Goals and projects to reduce our carbon emissions

 However, by financing technology projects, Pictet wishes to contribute to the development of these solutions, which are essential to achieving the 2050 carbon-neutrality objective.

 We have selected biochar as the carbon removal technology.
+Biochar is a stable solid that is rich in carbon and can endure in the soil for hundreds if not thousands of years.
+Unlike conventional fertilisers and conditioners, biochar offers lasting benefits by increasing fertility, contributing to water retention and improving the overall porosity of the soil.
 The biochar industry as a whole has an estimated removal potential of up to 2 GtCO2 annually (anthropic emissions total 40 to 50 GtCO2).
-The quantity that needs to be removed for 2020 is 2,000 tCO2, i.e. ~50% of the emissions for our operations.
+The quantity that has been removed for 2021 is 2,500 tCO2, i.e. ~60% of the emissions for our operations.

 Coastal ecosystems are being cleared and degraded three times faster than forests.
 When this happens, these ecosystems turn from vital carbon sinks into major producers of GHG emissions.
 We have selected a Verra-certified coastal restoration project in Guinea-Bissau.
 Guinea-Bissau, a tropical country on West Africa’s Atlantic coast harbors a rich variety of ecosystems and wildlife, including vast areas of mangroves and terrestrial forests that serve as precious carbon sinks.
 As the first REDD+project of its kind in the country, this project aims to protect the country’s unique ecosystems while simultaneously reducing GHGs and contributing towards sustainable development in the region.
 Alleviating poverty within the country is a key goal, with the project aiming to create sustainable jobs that benefit both the Guinean people and their natural environment.

 The project has been funded to cope with half of the emissions of our value-chain in 2021, i.e. ~4,350 tCO2.